SwiftGGTeam/the-swift-programming-language-in-chinese/BasicTypes.rst

 .. testcode:: tuples

-    (swift) var webPageRetrievalError = (statusCode : 404, statusString : "Not Found")
+    (swift) var httpNotFoundError = (statusCode : 404, statusString : "Not Found")
-    // webPageRetrievalError : (statusCode: Int, statusString: String) = (404, "Not Found")
+    // httpNotFoundError : (statusCode: Int, statusString: String) = (404, "Not Found")
-    (swift) webPageRetrievalError.statusCode
+    (swift) httpNotFoundError.statusCode
     // r2 : Int = 404
-    (swift) webPageRetrievalError.statusString
+    (swift) httpNotFoundError.statusString
     // r3 : String = "Not Found"

 Tuples are particularly useful as the return values of functions.
-A function that tries to retrieve a web page might return our ``webPageRetrievalError`` tuple if it is unable to find the page we have requested.
+A function that tries to retrieve a web page might return our ``httpNotFoundError`` tuple if it is unable to find the page we have requested.
 By returning a tuple with two distinct values, each of a different type, the function is able to provide much more useful information about its outcome than if it could only return a single value of a single type.

 .. refnote:: References